smason1995/calc/README.md

 CLI calculator using Bison and Flex

-## Current status is broken due to issues in the parser.
-First order of business is to get parser into a working state.
+## Current status:
+    - Can be compiled into executable (calc) using Makefile
+    - Having issues parsing file input
+    - Working on making parser fully functional